StrongLoop-Evangelists/openwhisk-twitterbot-template/README.md

 #Make Your Own TwitterBot With OpenWhisk

 Twitterbots are fun, and it's easy to create one with Apache OpenWhisk and Bluemix.
 With this template, you can make a bot that randomly tweets a line from a textfile.
-(For an example, checkout [PLUBot](https://twitter.com/PLUBot).)
+(For an example, check out [PLUBot](https://twitter.com/PLUBot).)

 ##Instructions